Date on which information was last updated: 21/02/2023

 The Directors acknowledge their responsibility for the Group’s system of internal control, which is designed to ensure adherence to the Group’s policies whilst safeguarding the assets of the Group, in addition to ensuring the completeness and accuracy of the accounting records.
 Responsibility for implementing a system of internal financial control is delegated to the Executive Director.
 The essential elements of the Group’s internal financial control procedures involve:

 Strategic business planning

 Detailed financial projections for the current financial year are prepared and subject to formal review at Board meetings.

 The Directors aim to monitor the Group’s performance through the preparation of quarterly management accounts and regular reviews of expenditure and projections.

 In accordance with the AIM Rules for Companies, GoldStone departs from the QCA Code in the following way:

 Principle 7 – “Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.”

-Goldstone’s board is small and extremely focussed on implementing the Company’s strategy.
+GoldStone’s board is small and extremely focused on implementing the Company’s strategy.
 The Board will closely monitor the need for formal performance evaluation, in light of Principle 7 of the QCA Code, as the Company develops.

 Bill Trew, Non-Executive Chairman